 - After ITP: sale is attributed to ‘Direct’

 - Why: the visit to the blog is not linked to the visit on another domain

-The overall effect will be an apparent increase in users and sessions from Safari, as the same number of user journeys are broken in down into more, shorter journeys.
+The overall effect will be an apparent increase in users and sessions from Safari or iPhones, as the same number of user journeys are broken in down into more, shorter journeys.

 How big is the problem?

 This is a big problem!
-Depending on your traffic sources it is likely to affect between a quarter and a half of all your visits.
+Depending on your traffic sources it is likely to affect half of all your visits.